Haletran/Obsidian-documents/Cours/Partiels L1/Rattrapages/📢 Presentation Oral - UE3 Anglais.md

 ![image](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%3Fid%3DOIP.JRlO_JHQ8rxibZiWDXxXwAHaLH%26pid%3DApi&f=1)

 David Ricardo was born on 18 April 1772 in the City of London, where his family lived before moving to Bow in the East End in 1792.
 The third son of devout Sephardic Jewish parents.
 It is well established that ‘Ricardo’s interest in political economy was first awakened by his taking up a copy of the Wealth of Nations by chance while on a visit to Bath in 1799 At 22, he start making his own money by creating his own businesss with a capital base of 800 pounds (930 euros), 20 years he retired with over 1 million pounds (1161190.00 euros).
+And he was also a politician who served in the Parliament of the United Kingdom and Ireland.

 ## His Works